 For lands designated for future trails and lands designated for parks or trails on the Official Town Map, if adopted, or in the Town of Taghkanic Comprehensive Plan.

-A new principal or accessory building for which a Building Permit and Site Plan Review and Approval is required by the Town of Taghkanic.

 An amendment to a previously approved Site Plan where there is a change in the intensity of use, an increase in the volume of traffic or space devoted to parking, an increase in floor area, or increased demand on water supply, sanitary sewage disposal, storm water management or zoning compliance.m (12/1/21)

-When expansion of an existing principal or accessory building occurs for which a Building Permit and Site Plan Review and Approval is required by the Town of Taghkanic.
-A master plan for all uses is required for multiple uses if any one requires Site Plan Review and Approval.

-For uses that require Site Plan Review and Approval, An amendment to a previously approved Site Plan Review and Approval where there is an increase in the volume of traffic or space devoted to parking, a change of the intensity of use, a change of to signage or lighting, a change in the amount of floor area devoted to an existing use, or the addition of a new business use or activity (e.g. creating a greater number of dwelling units, increasing the amount of retail space or other floor area available to customers, or additional seating in a restaurant or place of public assembly) or increased demands on water supply, sanitary sewage disposal, stormwater management, and zoning compliance.
+An amendment to a previously approved Site Plan Review and Approval where there is an increase in the volume of traffic or space devoted to parking, or increased demands on water supply, sanitary sewage disposal, stormwater management, and zoning compliance.

-A change will occur in the extent of the site devoted to off-road parking, service or loading areas, outdoor storage (both wholly and partially-enclosed), and similar features.

 For all uses that require Site Plan Review and Approval and site modifications undertaken to comply with the requirements of the Columbia County Health Department, New York State Department of Transportation, the New York State Department of Environmental Conservation, or any other agency or jurisdiction.

-For all uses that require Site Plan Review and Approval and where alterations will occur in principal site elements, including but not limited to the the following elements should be considered: location, number and configuration of parking spaces; the location and configuration of access and egress points; the location, height, type and intensity of outdoor lighting; the location and treatment of site landscaping, including the extent of the site devoted to lawns and open space and the location, type and extent of landscape plant materials; the location, number, area and design of any freestanding signs; and the location and height of fences, walls and similar improvements.
-(NOTE: This entire paragraph has been moved to 90-D.4.)

 Site Plan Review and Approval shall be required for any development which is the functional equivalent of a land subdivision but which is structured for ownership purposes as a condominium project.
 In such cases, the Planning Board shall apply all relevant review criteria contained in the Town of Taghkanic Regulations for the Subdivision of Land as well as the provisions of this Zoning Law.

-90-D Sketch Plan Conference
+90-D. Sketch Plan Conference